fuverdred/ALTA/README.md

 - lcd_api.py => Third party LCD screen library

-# Automated Lag-Time Apparatus (ALTA)
+# ALTA.py

-This is the main library for ALTA, stored on github.com/fuverdred/ALTA
+This is the main library for ALTA.
+Here we will briefly go through the constants it contains, the output format of data and the basic functions which can be used.
+The constants will depend on your particular set up, so we will also look at some of the calibration functions which are implemented, although I would recommend extensive testing to find what is best.

 ## INPUTS & OUTPUTS